DataDog/integrations-core/ray/README.md

 ##### Metric collection

-1. Edit the `ray.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your ray performance data.
-See the [sample ray.d/conf.yaml][4] for all available configuration options.
+1. Edit the `ray.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Ray performance data.
+See the [sample configuration file][4] for all available configuration options.

     This example demonstrates the configuration: